Tensor Tomography on Asymptotically Hyperbolic Surfaces: Proofs on the Poincar e disk

 We will use the shorthand $\pih$ for the map $\pi_{\Gh}$ defined in \eqref{eq:piG}.
 Its expression is given in \cite[Lemma 3.7]{Eptaminitakis2024}, and its pullback map induces a map from distributions on $\Gh$ to geodesically invariant distributions on $S\Dm^\circ$.
+The backprojection operator of $h\in C^\infty(\Gh)$ is given by